Exploring Elderhood Day Retreat

 In the post-menopause season of our life there are changes in our body, changes in how we are seen and heard, changes in our spirit and our aims.
 What does it mean to be an elder?
 How am I going to inhabit my elderhood?

 Almost unique among mammals, human women continue their life long after reproduction stops.
 In the ‘grandmother hypothesis’ of evolutionary biology it is to support the thriving of children; in hunter-gatherer society to know the history and cycles of the land.
-An elder is an older, influential member of a family, tribe, or community, but it is clear that this influence is soft power, and earned by grace, not taken.
+An elder is an older, influential member of a family, tribe, or community, but it is clear that this influence is soft power, and earned by grace, not claimed.

 The wisdom of older women has not always been valued, nor their love and service.
 With grace and the support of our sisters we see ourselves in the role.
 And in our generation, we may not have known elders, so how do we model it for the next generation?